Chromosomal rearrangements and transposable elements in locally adapted island Drosophila: Materials and Methods

-\Dyak {} is resistant to inbreeding due to segregating inversions \cite{guillen2012gene, andolfatto2001contrasting, stewart2019chromosomal}.
-To identify inbred and heterozygous regions and correct allele frequencies, we used a Hidden Markov Model (HMM) to parse SNP heterozygosity for each strain.
+To identify heterozygous regions (later used to correct allele frequencies), we used a Hidden Markov Model (HMM) to parse SNP heterozygosity for each strain using the R package "HMM" (version 1.0.1).
+After initially running the HMM with incorrect parameters we observe no changes of state, we used the Baum-Welsh algorithm to estimate the parameters of the HMM.
+With the correct parameters we can rerun the HMM and determine haplotypes for SNPs and calculate their frequencies.
 In \Dyak, some strains had reference strain contamination, resulting in no heterozygous or homozygous non-reference SNPs.
 In \Dsant{} no indication of references contamination was observed.
-We used a three state HMM for \Dyak{} and an two-state HMM for \Dsant{} to identify reference contamination, inbred haplotypes, and non-inbred haplotypes.
+We used a three-state HMM for \Dyak{} and an two-state HMM for \Dsant{} to identify reference contamination, inbred haplotypes, and non-inbred haplotypes.
 Transitions probabilities were set to $10^{-10}$.
 Emission probabilities were set as heterozygosity for inbred regions would be 0, and heterozygosity in non-inbred regions was $\theta=0.01$, with a lower threshold for probabilities on off-diagonals of $\epsilon=0.00005$ to prevent chilling effects of zero probability.
 Haplotype calls from the HMM were used to generate correct site frequency spectra for SNPs and structural variants given the variable number of chromosomes sampled across different parts of the genome.